nodatime/nodatime/www/unstable/userguide/calendars.md

 Year 1 in the Coptic calendar began on August 29th 284 CE (Julian).
 The implementation is not proleptic;
 dates earlier than year 1 cannot be represented in the Coptic calendar in Noda Time.

-The parameter to `GetCopticCalendar()` indicates the minimum number of days in the first week of the week-year.

 Islamic (Hijri)
 ===